-We strolled through the scent of fresh fallen rain at the pace of my first born, whose tip of his Dennis the Menace cowlick came just to my waist, my second born tucked into the backpack on my back.
+We strolled through the scent of fresh fallen rain at the pace of my first born, whose Dennis the Menace cowlick came just to my waist.
+My second born was tucked in the backpack weighing on my back.

-As we meandered around some side streets, we found ourselves on a dirt road with little pot holes along the side brimmed with fresh rain.
+As we meandered around some side streets, we found ourselves strolling down a dirt road covered in little potholes along the side, brimmed with fresh rain.
 Our slow walk turned into a stop-and-go as my toddler discovered the first puddle, stomped and splashed a while, then found the second puddle, and the third.

-Enveloped in patience, I delighted in his playfulness a while, as I admired my own easiness, then gently coaxed him along.
+Enveloped in patience, I delighted in his playfulness a while, as I admired my own easiness before gently coaxing him along.

-By that third puddle, that ease was challenged when he exclaimed, "Mommy!
+By that third puddle, that ease was challenged when my adventurer exclaimed, "Mommy!
 Do you want to splash with me?!"

 "N...," was headed for my tongue and out of my mouth as I heard a gentle voice within say, "Why not?"

 Scrambling for reasons, I looked down at my feet and, like a lens zooming in on the obvious, I saw bare feet in summer flip flops.

 "Why not!"
 I exclaimed.
 And we splashed together in messy joy, puddle to puddle, all the way home.

 Isn't that how the Holy Spirit works?
 Whether we are fully enveloped by the fruits of the Spirit or we barely hear that whisper of direction and counsell, when our natural inclination may be the very opposite; how ever the Spirit pours into our lives, our response to Him can take us to a whole new level of living – more patience, deeper joy, love with abandon, etc. – and we have the ability to pour directly into another person's life because of it.
 This is profound!